GovTechSG/techpass-user-docs/docs/support/signinissues.md

 You may resolve this issue easily by verifying your identity with your authenticator.
 <kbd>![verify-your-identity](../assets/support/identity-protection/verify-your-identity.png)</kbd>

-Then, reset your password on the spot.
+Next, reset your password.
 <kbd>![update-your-password](../assets/support/identity-protection/update-your-password.png)</kbd>

-Once everything is done, you may proceed to use TechPass services as usual.
+You can proceed to use TechPass services as usual once password change is completed.